postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/validating-elements-against-schema.md

 ## Next steps

-If you've been using this feature, we'd like to hear from you!
-You can provide feedback on [our community forum](https://community.postman.com/t/user-feedback-updating-api-elements/13308).
+If you've been using this feature, the Postman team would like to hear from you!
+You can provide feedback on [the community forum](https://community.postman.com/t/user-feedback-updating-api-elements/13308).

 In addition to keeping your API elements in sync with a schema, you can [analyze and utilize reporting](/docs/postman/design-and-develop-apis/view-and-analyze-api-reports/) to promote understanding of how your APIs are performing.